top of page

 Portrait of a Young Man

-At this time last year, my world had completely fallen apart.
 I’d moved to a new place, started a new job, and enrolled in a Master’s degree program at a nearby university.
 Although I’d wanted desperately to succeed in my plans, all the big changes were too much.
-My dark thoughts and anxiety were so overwhelming, that within weeks, I’d quit my job and withdrawn from the university.
+My dark thoughts and anxiety were so overwhelming, that within weeks, I had quit my job and withdrew from the university.
 I was devastated, and the anxiety soon turned into a deep state of despair.

 A popular Christian song asks, “Have you come to the end of yourself?”
-When I found myself in the depths of despair, and I couldn’t put myself back together, I think I began to come to the end of myself.
-I began to ask myself what I really believe, and whether it works.
+When I found myself in the depths of despair, and I couldn’t put myself back together, I came to the end of myself.
+I asked myself what I really believe, and if it worked.
 God does work.
 Faith works.
+Deep Recovery works.
 Community works.

 bottom of page